Lespernater/BioinformaticsPractice/README.md

-# EpigenomicsPractice
+# Bioinformatics Practice
-Praciting Epigenomics in R and Python
+Praciting Multi-omics in R and Python